aelious/4443-MobileApps/Assignments/A04/README.md

 The API should be publicly available [here](http://aelious.me:8080/docs).
 If it's not, follow the following instructions.

 Server terminal instructions:

-After connecting to the server via ssh, navigate to the A04 folder.
+1. After connecting to the server via ssh, navigate to the A04 folder.

-Run the command `source myenv/bin/activate` to activate the virtual environment.
+2. Run the command `source myenv/bin/activate` to activate the virtual environment.

-Follow this command with `pip install -r requirements.txt` to ensure dependencies are available.
+3. Run `pip install -r requirements.txt` to ensure dependencies are available.

-** If the API is down, run `python3 api.py` **
+4. Use `python3 mongoManager.py #` where # is replaced by a value from 1 to 11 to perform requests on the database.

-Use `python3 mongoManager.py #` where # is replaced by a value from 1 to 11 to perform requests on the database.
+** If the API is down, run `python3 api.py` after these instructions **